statiagov/gesmew/guides/content/developer/customization/authentication.markdown

 Each of the methods defined in this module return values that are the most common in Rails applications today, but you may need to customize them.
-In order, they are:
+In inspection, they are:

 * ***gesmew_current_user***: Used to tell Gesmew what the current user of a request is.